-Coffee wilt disease (tracheomycosis) is a fungal vascular disease caused by Fusarium xylarioides or the sexual reproductive stage, Gibberella xylarioides (Kranz and Mogk, 1973).
+Coffee wilt disease (tracheomycosis) is a fungal vascular disease caused by Fusarium xylarioides or the sexual reproductive stage, Gibberella xylarioides (Steyaert, 1948; Heim and Saccas, 1950; Kranz and Mogk, 1973).
 Its symptoms progress from inward curling and wilting of leaves to die back and death of affected trees.
 The disease kills its host at all ages within a short period.
+The pathogen survives in the soil for several years after uprooting and removing infected trees, and it is difficult to control using fungicides (Musoli et al., 2008).
+The pathogen invades the coffee tree and colonizes the xylem system.
+The production of coffee is today severely affected by this fungal disease (Silva et al., 2006; Serani et al., 2007).
+The disease is responsible for a reduction in the production of coffee beans and is also accompanied by severe damage and death of millions of coffee bushes (Girma et al., 2001).
+CWD leads to about 37% reduction of coffee production (yield) at the farm level (from 1482 to 932 kg per sample farm); this led to a decline of income by 67% and the annual national crop losses attributed about 3360 tons.
+In Ethiopia, CWD incidence and severity is about 28% and 5% respectively.
+However, it varied from place to place in the range of 0 to 100% for incidence and 0 to 25% for severity (CABI, 2003).

-The pathogen survives in the soil for several years after uprooting and removing infected trees, and difficult to control using fungicides (Musoli et al., 2008).
-However, it may be controlled by the use of antagonistic fungi such as Trichoderma species in-vitro up to 71% (Alemu, 2012).
+The disease can be controlled by the use of antagonistic fungi such as Trichoderma species in-vitro up to 71% (Alemu, 2012).
 The use of resistant variety is the most appropriate, cost effective and sustainable method for CWD management.
-Moreover, understanding the type of resistance and inheritance of the resistance are vital for breeding strategies and resistant variety development (Girma et al., 2009; Musoli et al., 2009).
-A crossing program had been achieved to know the genetics of resistance both in Robusta and Arabica coffee (Musoli et al., 2013; Admikew, 2017).
+Moreover, understanding the type of resistance and inheritance of the resistance is vital for breeding strategies and resistant variety development (Girma et al., 2009; Musoli et al., 2009).
+For further inquiry, crossing was achieved to know the exact genetics of resistance both in Robusta and Arabica coffee (Musoli et al., 2013; Admikew, 2017).

 There has been enormous effort to develop resistant varieties to control CWD in Ethiopia, Uganda and Tanzania.
 In Uganda, Robusta coffee genotypes with variable levels of resistance have been identified and used for introgression of resistance into current susceptible commercial clones (Musoli et al., 2013).
-In Ethiopia, a varietal pattern of attack observed between Arabica coffee genotypes.
-Seedling test and conidium germination test on six host genotypes with four G. xylarioides isolates concluded that horizontal resistance nature of CWD (Pieters and Van der Graaff, 1980).
-According to Girma et al. (2001) and Girma (2004), there were an evidences indicating variations in resistance or tolerance levels in Arabica coffee genotypes under field conditions.
-Additionally, most Bale (Harena) forest Arabica coffee genotypes showed resistance reaction to CWD (Arega, 2006; Sihen et al., 2012; Kifle et al., 2015).
-Furthermore, the presence of Robusta and Arabica wilt pathogenic forms enables to design effective breeding strategies to develop resistant cultivars towards each population group (Girma et al., 2005).
-The goal of the paper is to review the genetics and breeding status of CWD resistance and the way forward to develop resistance cultivars.
+In Ethiopia, there is a varietal pattern of attack within Arabica coffee genotypes.
+CWD has horizontal resistance nature based on seedlings and conidium germination test (Pieters and Van der Graaff, 1980).
+According to Girma et al. (2001) and Girma (2004), there were evidences indicating variations in resistance or tolerance levels in Arabica coffee genotypes at field conditions.
+Additionally, most Bale (Harena) forest Arabica coffee genotypes showed resistance to CWD (Arega, 2006; Sihen et al., 2012; Kifle et al., 2015).
+The presence of Robusta and Arabica wilt pathogenic forms calls for effective breeding strategies to develop resistant cultivars towards each population group (Girma et al., 2005).
+The goal of the paper is to review the genetics and breeding status of CWD resistance and the way forward to develop resistance varieties.